lee-yunseok/jekyll-personal-website/README.md

 Replace your email address to `YOUR_EMAIL_ADDRESS` in the `/_pages/contact.md`.
 So people can send you an inquiry mail via [Formspree](https://formspree.io/).

+## privacy policy

+Enter your privacy policy at the `/_pages/privacy-policy.md`.
+You can easily make using [Privacy Policy Generator](https://www.privacypolicygenerator.info/).

 ## Styles

 Your website is pre-configured to use [GitHub's very flexible CSS framework called "Primer,"](https://styleguide.github.com/primer/).
 It's currently referenced within your `styles.scss` file, using the CSS import at-rule: